In the current article we will review the following causes:

-Let’s start from the end: Office 365 and Exchange Online is not the “right” infrastructure for implementing a business need of bulk mail.
+Let’s start from the end: Office 365 and Exchange Online is not the “right” infrastructure for implementing a business need for bulk mail.

 Technically speaking, the Exchange Online infrastructure “allow” a maximum of 10,000 mail items per users but, there is an additional limitation such as the maximum number of mail items per hour and more.

-The “declaration” that Exchange Online is not considered as suitable solution for bulk E-mail, appear in the public Microsoft article: Exchange Online Limits
+The “declaration” that Exchange Online is not considered a suitable solution for bulk E-mail, appear in the public Microsoft article: Exchange Online Limits

 Exchange Online customers who need to send legitimate bulk commercial email (for example, customer newsletters) should use third-party providers who specialize in these services.